Best Apple iPad deals available right now: January 2022 | ZDNet

 Save up to $100

 Apple's iPad Pro was already the tablet of choice for creatives and users seeking a model that could do most of what their laptop could.
 Now that the company has added its hugely successful M1 chip at the core of the device, the latest iPad Pro entries are more competent than ever, and easily capable of blowing away all but the most powerful laptops at just a fraction of the size.
 Our review found the new chip and added memory to be vastly more than any user could ask for, with excellent battery life as an added bonus.
-Today, you can get the smaller 11-inch iPad pro from Amazon or Walmart for $50 discounts at each merchant bringing the price to $749 (128GB) and $849 (256GB).
+Today, you can get the smaller 11-inch iPad Pro from Walmart at a $50 discount.
 Meanwhile, the larger 12.9-inch model can be had from from Amazon for a fantastic $100 off at $999.

 Apple iPad (9th Generation) for $329